 Different defects for Agile

 Agile development teams tend to be more efficient than their waterfall development counterparts and are generally able to develop higher quality software.
 In Franks’ experience Agile teams have about .6 defects per function point.
-The good thing is feedback comes a lot faster, but Agile projects also can result in a lot of rework as a result of requirement defects.
+The good thing is feedback comes a lot faster, but doing Agile projects also can result in a lot of rework as a result of requirement defects.
 “Most of the rework has to do with ambiguous requirements rather than missing requirements,” he said.

 These problems are compounded for scaled Agile teams where coordination between multiple teams is hard.
-Teams can centralize requirements to help coordinate them since Agile teams don’t tend to generate as much shared documentation.
+Teams can centralize requirements to help coordinate them since Agile and Scrum teams don’t tend to generate as much shared documentation.